7Block Labs

 Why this matters now

-What follows is a concrete, battle-tested debugging playbook you can drop into a sprint plan.
+What you're about to dive into is a reliable, proven debugging playbook that you can seamlessly integrate into your sprint plan.

 A mental model for debugging zkVM apps